Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] any declarations in user-agent stylesheets
 - [ ] important declarations in user stylesheets
 - [ ] normal declarations in author stylesheets
-- [ ] important declarations in author stylesheets
+- [ x ] important declarations in author stylesheets

 #### Q37.
 The flex-direction property is used to specify the direction that flex items are displayed.
 What are the values used to specify the direction of the items in the following examples?